-These are my 6 simple methods that I use in my life to save a bit more money.
-Getting started is always the hardest, but once you get past the initial stage, it’ll be come second nature to you.
+These are my 6 simple ways to begin saving that I use in my life to save a bit more money.
+Getting started is always the hardest, but once you get past the initial stage, it’ll become second nature to you.
 It’s a constant struggle between what you want now and what you want most!
 Good luck and keep working to make it happen!

 Thanks for reading, I appreciate it!
 Let me know in the comments:

 - Have you heard of any unusual but effective method to save more?